 3c.
-Update Council's Event Planning Guide to encourage organisations to be inclusive a well as accessible.
-For example, offering flexible pricing that considers the needs o people with disability as available on the City of Ryde website.
+Update Council's Event Planning Guide to encourage organisations to be inclusive as well as accessible.
+For example, offering flexible pricing that considers the needs of people with disability The City of Ryde's accessible events checklist has been updated and is available on the City of Ryde website.
 3g.
-Source, plan and formally invite performe with disability to participate and showcas their talent at high-profile community eve such as Australia Day, Youth Week, and the Granny Smith Festival and West Ryde Easter Parade and Fair.
-We will continue to support this group as well as any other group that would like to participate at City of 3i.
+Source, plan and formally invite performers with disability to participate and showcase their talent at high-profile community events such as Australia Day, Youth Week, and the Granny Smith Festival The Royal Rehab choir is a regular performer at the Granny Smith Festival and West Ryde Easter Parade and Fair.
+We will continue to support this group as well as any other group that would like to participate at City of Ryde events.
+3i.
 Promote events that are accessible and inclusive for people with disability Continued promotion of events that are accessible and inclusive across our communications channels.
 3k.
-Engage with local inter-agencies to create sustainable programs and ongoing participation pathways for people with disability, such as identifying opportunitie for cross-facilities/resource use program to find participation pathways for people with disability and identify opportunities for cross-facilities/ resource use.
+Engage with local inter-agencies to create sustainable programs and ongoing participation pathways for people with disability, such as identifying opportunities for cross-facilities/resource use We are continuing to work with inter-agencies and the Ability Links program to find participation pathways for people with disability and identify opportunities for cross-facilities/ resource use.
 4a.
-Encourage people with disability and the families to attend Council events through inclusive communications and provision of accessible events on 27 November showcased the achievements of people with disability, 5a.
-Provide updates on the implementation of the DIAP to the community, staff and Councillors to promote and encourage inclusive practices of DIAP outcomes are included in the City of Ryde's annual report each year.
+Encourage people with disability and their families to attend Council events through inclusive communications and provision of accessible events Continued provision of inclusive and accessible events.
+UR Included event on 27 November showcased the achievements of people with disability, their carers, family and support services.
+5a.
+Provide updates on the implementation of the DIAP to the community, staff and Councillors to promote and encourage inclusive practices DIAP outcomes are included in the City of Ryde's annual report each year.
 5b.
-Provide disability awareness and inclusio training to all Council staff, including hum rights and anti-discrimination legislation Prioritise training and education to frontli staff about including people with disabilit Training to be repeated every four years Training program could include opportunities for learning experiences fo Council staff r ii.
+Provide disability awareness and inclusion training to all Council staff, including human rights and anti-discrimination legislation The City of Ryde provided six disability confidence training sessions to all staff throughout the year.
+Job Access provided a disability awareness training session for staff in June 2019.
+Prioritise training and education to frontline staff about including people with disability Training to be repeated every four years Training program could include opportunities for learning experiences for Council staff ii.
 Creating liveable communities 1d.
-Prioritising footpath, road and upgrade a repair of bus routes within the asset budg 1g.
+Prioritising footpath, road and upgrade and repair of bus routes within the asset budget The footpath program has a priority rating system that incorporates disability needs as part of the criteria.
+An audit is currently underway to check the Disability Discrimination Act (DDA) compliance of all bus stops within the LGA.
+1g.
 Playing a more active role in supporting community transport organisations that service the area, such as through grants, subsidised parking, or advertising for volunteers We supported community transport organisations through the City of Ryde community grants program and promoted volunteering opportunities through our volunteer referral process.
-Review and revise public domain signage improve legibility and consistency, to ass people with disability to move around ou City ist with Transport for NSW's symbols for trains, buses and taxis.
+1j.
+Review and revise public domain signage to improve legibility and consistency, to assist people with disability to move around our City We have updated wayfinding signage in Macquarie Park to be consistent with Transport for NSW's symbols for trains, buses and taxis.
+We are currently working with Sydney Metro to install touch screen information kiosks on the concourse at the three Macquarie Park Metro stations.
 2a.
-Ensure amenities and infrastructure that Inclusion of accessible information is detailed in events listings online. support people with disability to attend Council events is included in event plann Ing The City of Ryde events team reviews each event to ensure all achievable steps are taken to ensure events are accessible, including ensuring the presence of disability drop off zones for larger events, disabled parking, accessible toilets, etc.
+Ensure amenities and infrastructure that Inclusion of accessible information is detailed in events listings online. support people with disability to attend Council events is included in event planning The City of Ryde events team reviews each event to ensure all achievable steps are taken to ensure events are accessible, including ensuring the presence of disability drop off zones for larger events, disabled parking, accessible toilets, etc.